PabloVallejo/infiniteloops-website/_docs/v1/introduction.md

    X.X.X

 COMMANDS:
-   account:create			    creates a new account login			             login with credentials logout			          logout from the current account ssh:add			          logout from the current account project:init		       inits a new project with the given name, if no name is
+   account:create    creates a new account password:change      sets a new password password:forgot      request token for password change login       login with credentials logout         logout from the current account ssh:add        logout from the current account ssh:list       list all the user's keys ssh:delete        deletes the key associated with that name project:init         inits a new project with the given name,
-                            given it will  take the current directory name project:list			    list my projects project:delete		       deletes a project by name project:leave		       leaves a project project:user:add		    adds an user by email to the project project:user:remove	    removes an user by email from the project project:user:delegate	 delegates an user as the admin of the project help, h			          Shows a list of commands or help for one command
+                        if no name is given it will take the current directory name project:list         list my projects project:delete    deletes a project by name project:leave     leaves a project project:user:add     adds an user by email to the project project:user:remove     removes an user by email from the project project:user:delegate   delegates an user as the admin of the project help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h		show help